fischi20/yousign-v3-client/README.md

 Should be pretty self explanatory, but the hooks are overall structured as follows:

 - When an action is called, a hook is called with the arguments.
-The hook name starts with `onBeginActionName`
+The hook name starts with `onBeforeActionName`
 - When an action is completed, a hook is called with the response data from the API.
-The hook name starts with `onAFterActionName`
+The hook name starts with `onAfterActionName`
 - There is a general hook called `onError` which is called when an error occurs in any step of the process.

 Hooks are implemented using the [hookable](https://unjs.io/packages/hookable) library.